Attendance & punctuality

 • If we still can’t reach you, we will come to your home address for safeguarding reasons.

-• Write to you if your child’s attendance is below 95%, or when punctuality is a concern.
+• Write to you if your child’s attendance is trending below 95%, or when punctuality is a concern.

 • Create a personalised action/support plan to address any barriers to attendance.